lisunphil/lisunphil.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year PhD student at the Institute of Data Science at The University of Hong Kong(HKU IDS).
+I am currently a second-year PhD candidate at the Institute of Data Science at The University of Hong Kong(HKU IDS).
 My current research interest is embodied AI, including 3D representation, robotic learning, and 3D vision.

 <br />